-Just as states are beginning to reopen and loosen COVID-19 restrictions, a new strain of the virus, known as the Delta variant, is giving public health officials cause for concern.
-Here’s everything we know about it so far:
+A highly contagious strain of COVID-19, known as the delta variant, is giving public health officials cause for concern, as cases continue to rise across the U.S. Here’s everything we know about it so far:

 What is the Delta variant and why is it concerning?

-Known as B.1.617.2, the Delta variant was first identified in December of 2020 in India, where it was associated with an upswing in COVID-19 cases and contributed to an overwhelming burden on the country’s healthcare system.
-Since then the variant has been detected in over 110 countries and has become the most dominant strain in the U.S. It now accounts for over 58% of all U.S. infections across all 50 states.
+Known as B.1.617.2, the delta variant was first identified in December of 2020 in India, where it was associated with an upswing in COVID-19 cases and contributed to an overwhelming burden on the country’s healthcare system.
+Since then the variant has been detected in over 110 countries and has become the most dominant strain in the U.S. It now accounts for the large majority of all U.S. infections across all 50 states.

 What symptoms does it cause?

 It’s not clear yet how symptoms of the delta variant differ from those of other strains, as limited data is available.
 In the U.K. however, where the delta variant now accounts for the majority of infections, headaches, sore throat, runny nose, and fever have become the most commonly reported symptoms recently, while cough and loss of taste and smell have become less common.
 These findings, however, could be due to the fact that younger people, who are less likely to be vaccinated, now account for a greater proportion of COVID cases and are more likely to experience more mild symptoms.

 Who is most at risk?

 People who haven’t been vaccinated against COVID-19 are the most at risk of being infected with the delta variant.
 Areas in the U.S with low vaccination rates, such as Missouri and Arkansas, for instance, were the first to see a spike in cases.
 Meanwhile, Public Health England, found that the risk of hospitalization with the delta variant is much higher among those who are unvaccinated.